Emergency Services and Volunteers Fund

 Current Status

-The new levy will come into effect from 1 July, 2025.
+The new levy came into effect on 1 July, 2025.
 We anticipate community concern when this levy appears on rate notices and want to ensure our residents understand that:

 1. This is a State Government charge, not a Council charge